 The role that free will plays here has lately been challenged by studies which show that much of what we do is influenced, if not altogether determined, by autonomous brain function.
-But deciding which shoe to put on first is hardly of the same ilk as a decision about right and wrong, for example, where we actively deliberate among alternatives.
+But deciding which shoe to put on first is hardly of the same ilk as a decision about right and wrong, for example, where we actively deliberate among alternatives that can have life or death consequences.
 It is a misconception of what free will means to conflate the two and therefore conclude that free will is illusory.
 We aren’t just intelligent stimulus-response automatons.
-There is a wide range of decision-making activity that does not originate in our biology, as such, but from independently conceived purpose.
+There is a wide range of decision making activity that does not originate in our biology, as such, but from independently conceived purpose.
 This has implications in the realm of human interaction.
 When our decisions intend gratuitous or unjustified harm, the possibility of evil exists.

+The realm of doing encompasses ethics and politics.
 Ethics asks how we should make personal decisions in the course of dealing with people and situations involving right and wrong.
 Politics is about facilitation of interaction: the best way to organize our societies so all of us can pursue our lives without getting in one another’s way.
 The challenge is to simultaneously promote the need for and restrict the abuses of the pursuit of self-interest.
-Life’s grounding in the biological imperative to survive certainly requires men to be selfish and look out for number one, but they must do so without allowing the rampant exercise of free will to result in taking unfair advantage of others doing the same thing.
+Life’s grounding in the biological imperative to survive certainly requires men to be selfish and look out for number one, but they must do so without allowing rampant exercise of free will to result in taking unfair advantage of others doing the same thing.
 For anyone to succeed, all must have equal opportunity to succeed or else everything falls apart in a frenetic implosion in the form of violent cutthroat competition ending in mutual destruction.

-Politics is about the promotion of equality as part of government’s fulfillment of the Social Contract: the idea that men give up their state-of-nature freedom in return for state protection.
-This is based on the conviction that no one person is inherently more important than any other.
-The result is a vision of equality founded on basic fairness—establishing a level playing field of opportunity as access and rewarding merit rather than a system based on privilege or distributive equality of outcome.
+Politics is about the promotion of liberty, equality, and justice as part of government’s fulfillment of the Social Contract: the idea that men give up their unconditional state-of-nature freedom in return for state protection to live as they desire so long as their actions don’t impede the ability of others to do the same.
+Liberty means people must be free to fail as well as succeed.
+This truth about human nature—man’s need to be free—is what totalitarian forms of government fail to realize and why they ultimately fail.
+Equality is based on the conviction that no one person is inherently more important than any other.
+Justice proceeds from a vision of equality founded on basic fairness—establishing a level playing field of opportunity as access and rewarding merit rather than a system based on privilege or distributive equality of outcome.
 As with survival in a state of nature, success is not an entitlement but must be earned.
 Government may provide a basic safety net as it is able but its support is not unlimited.
 This typically means providing such essentials that individuals can never, as a practical matter, be expected to provide for themselves: clean air and water, utilities and transportation, and education—all in the spirit of “promoting the general welfare.”
 But, in the end, despite whatever support the state may provide, everyone is responsible for his own well-being.
 There is no free lunch in a social context any more than in a state of nature.